w-okada/voice-changer/README.md

 Minimum requirement:

 * An integrated graphics card: AMD Radeon Vega 7 (with AMD Ryzen 5 5600G) or later.
-* A dedicated graphics card: Nvidia GeForce GTX 900 Series or later or AMD Radeon RX 400 series or later.
+* A dedicated graphics card: Nvidia GeForce GTX 900 Series or later, or AMD Radeon RX 400 series or later, or Intel Arc A300 series or later.

 > [!NOTE]
 > It is also possible to use Nvidia GeForce GTX 700 series GPUs.
 However, they can be used only with DirectML version.

+> [!WARNING]
+> The voice changer does not perform well with integrated Intel GPUs.
+This is a known issue that may be addressed in the future.
+You may proceed at your own risk and report issues or successful usage.

 Recommended requirement:

-A dedicated graphics card Nvidia GeForce RTX 20 Series or later or AMD Radeon RX 6000 series or later.
+A dedicated graphics card Nvidia GeForce RTX 20 Series or later, or AMD Radeon RX 6000 series or later, or Intel Arc A500 series or later.

 ## Known issues